When is a Planning Pack required?

 Support from your Societies/Sports Coordinator

 You should send your Event Planning Pack to your Societies/Sports Coordinator as soon as you have it complete – don’t wait for the deadline to arrive!
-The more time they have to get familiar with your plan and have it approved, the better the chances that everything will go smoothly.

 Your Coordinator can provide support and advice on how to complete your Planning Pack, explaining how to best represent the specifics of your event and ensure that all aspects are taken into consideration.